momo-AUX1/pychromium/README.md

 ### 🛠️ Capabilities of Extensions:

 1. 🌍 Direct Browser Manipulation: You can directly interface with the browser's core.
-For instance, change the current URL without the need for JavaScript:
+Like change the current URL without the need for JavaScript:
    ```python
    browser.load(QUrl("https://example.com"))
    ````

-2. 🎨 Local Configuration Modifications: Want a fresh look or a new search engine?
-Extensions can directly modify local files:
+2. 🎨 Local Configuration Modifications: Extensions can directly modify local files:
    ```python
    with open("theme.stg", "w") as f:
     f.write("""